CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 a-get object_name
 ```

 By default, the object is retrieved, uncompressed and extracted to a file or directory that was used in upload.
-If a directory or file with the same name already exists, you must either remove the existing file/directory or assign the downloaded data to a new directory with the `-target` option.
+If a directory or file with the same name already exists, you must either remove the existing file or directory, or assign the downloaded data to a new directory with the `-target` option.

 Options: